shakfu/py-js/README.md

 2. A `pyjs` max external/jsextension providing a `PyJS` class and a minimal subset of `py's` features which work well with the max `js` object and javascript code (like returning json directly from evaluations of python expressions).

-Both externals have access to builtin python modules and the whole universe of 3rd party modules, and further have the option of importing a builtin `api` module which uses [cython](https://cython.org) to wrap the portions of the max c-api.
+Both externals have access to builtin python modules and the whole universe of 3rd party modules, and further have the option of importing a builtin `api` module which uses [cython](https://cython.org) to wrap selective portions of the max c-api.
 This allows regular python code to directly access the max-c-api and script Max objects.

 The objective is to have 3 deployment variations:

 1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option.
-Only this works reliably right now)

-(The following two are still not working currently)
+(Note the above method only works reliably right now.
+The following two methods are still not working currently.)

-2. Embedding python interpreter in a Max package: in this variation, a dedicated python distribution (zipped or otherwise) is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
-This can possibly make it usable in standalones (untested).
+2. Embedding the python interpreter in a Max package: in this variation, a dedicated python distribution (zipped or otherwise) is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
+This can possibly make it usable in standalones (still not demonstrated).

-3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can makes it very portable and usable in standalones.
+3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can make it portable and usable in standalones.

 Deployment Scenario  | `py` | `pyjs`